Fort Knox Burger King celebrates 41 years with image upgrade

 |0

-This work, Fort Knox Burger King celebrates 41 years with image upgrade [Image 3 of 3], by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Knox Burger King celebrates 41 years with image upgrade, by Savannah Baird, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.